bitrise-io/devcenter/_articles/reviews/getting-started-with-flutter-apps.md

 1. Open your app's Workflow Editor.
 2. In the `Flutter Install` Step, fill in the `Flutter SDK Version` input.

    The default value is `stable`.
-This will use the latest
+This will use the latest stable branch of Flutter.
+   * To find the available version tags, check: [https://github.com/flutter/flutter/releases](https://github.com/flutter/flutter/releases "https://github.com/flutter/flutter/releases")
+   * To see the the avilable branches, check: [https://github.com/flutter/flutter/branches](https://github.com/flutter/flutter/branches "https://github.com/flutter/flutter/branches")